 Do not take TARGIN tablets if you:

-suffer from shallow breathing or have any other breathing problems such as severe asthma, chronic bronchitis or severely impaired
+have any breathing problems such as severe asthma, respiratory depression (breathing

 are severely drowsy or have a reduced level of consciousness

-have heart problems or disease including changes in the way the heart beats
+have irregular heart beats or changes in the way the heart beats

-have had a head injury, a brain tumour or have raised pressure within the head, brain or spinal cord
+have a head injury, brain tumour or have raised pressure within the head, brain or

 suffer from uncontrolled convulsions, fits or seizures